cloudControl/documentation/Guides/Java/Auto-Detection.md

-# Autodetection for JVM-Based applications
+# Autodetection for JVM-Based Applications

-By default on cloudControl, the apptype defines exactly what buildpack is used and so what runtime is created.
-Due to the language mixing and diversity for JVM-based applications, the behavior is different for these apps.
+For most officially supported languages on the cloudControl platform, the application type defines exactly which buildpack is used, and thus which runtime is created.
+Due to the diversity of JVM-based applications and the mix of languages used, these types of apps are an exception to this rule.

-Each of the Java-buildpacks defines a so-called "detect" script which is used to determine the buildpack to use for your application.

-In short the application has to follow these conventions:
+To determine the right buildpack to use for JVM-based applications, each of the Java buildpacks defines a "detect" script.
+In order for the platform to determine the correct buildpack, your application must follow these conventions:

 |Technology|Detection|
 |:---------|:----------:|